-A. Do you have a policy in place that includes DRC conflict-free sourcing?

-- E. Have you implemented due diligence measures for conflict-free sourcing? - H. Do you verify due diligence information received from your suppliers? - I. Does your verification process include corrective action management?
+- A. Do you have a policy in place that includes DRC conflict-free sourcing? - E. Have you implemented due diligence measures for conflict-free sourcing? - H. Do you verify due diligence information received from your suppliers? - I. Does your verification process include corrective action management?

-When suppliers meet or exceed those criteria (Yes to at least questions A, E, H, and I), they are deemed to have passed.
-When suppliers fail to meet all of such criteria, they are deemed to have failed.
+When suppliers meet or exceed those criteria ("Yes" to at least A,E,H,I), they are deemed to have a strong program.
+When suppliers do not meet those criteria, they are deemed to have a weak program.